Grendel (band): History

-In 2009, the "Chemicals + Circuitry" EP was written & recorded.
+In 2009, the "Chemicals + Circuitry" EP was written and recorded.
 This was a slight diversion from the band's familiar sound, exploring different sounds and styles.
+It was released in Europe on 27 November 2009 through Infacted Recordings and in the United States on 12 January 2010 through Metropolis Records.
+It is the band's first album to feature non-distorted vocals.
 The response to their new album was positive, and Grendel again reached the top 5 position in the charts (DAC, GEWC, DUC, etc.).
 In 2009, MRK0 (Marco Visconti) decided to leave the band for personal reasons.
 He was replaced by [S42H] (aka Sascha Pniok of the band Schallfaktor), who had previously also been filling in on keyboard since late 2008.

 In 2011, 4DD2 Adam Milner joined ranks with the band on electric guitar and Kitara (Misa Digital instrument).
 In 2012, Grendel released the "Timewave : Zero" album.
 This album is both a return to their signature sound and taking on various influences from contemporary EDM styles, such as Trance, Complex Electro and House.
 M4RC then left the band and Mel Allezbleu joined the band on keys and backing vocals.
 In July 2013, Grendel performed at the Amphi Festival in Cologne, Germany along with the likes of Funker Vogt, Suicide Commando and VNV Nation.

 In 2014, Grendel continued to play shows across Europe, before heading to the United States for a monthlong tour for the first time in many years.
 Prior to the tour Adam Milner (4DD2) left to pursue other musical projects - He was replaced by Paul James on guitar.
 In 2015, Grendel played E-tropolis festival in Oberhausen Germany and was booked to headline at the Wave Gotik Treffen, as well as Terminus Festival in Calgary, Canada.
 Mid 2016 Grendel released a remaster of [Prescription : Medicide], entitled "[Prescription : Medicide] Redux".
 Released on 16 June.
 In 2017 Grendel released the "Age of the Disposable Body" album, on Infacted & Metropolis Records, which was followed up by a 34 gig tour of North America in 2018 and various European shows.
 In 2019 Grendel released the 'Ascending The Abyss' album on Infacted & Metropolis Records, which was preceded by a 38 gig tour of North America that same year.